 This also applies to those who provide mobile close contact services from their homes and in other people’s homes, those in retail environments, as well as those studying hair and beauty in vocational training environments.

-Exemptions apply for film and TV production; for services ancillary to medical, health and social care services; and sports massage therapy.
+- services ancillary to medical, health and social care services

 An essential retail business may also continue to sell goods typically sold by non-essential retail businesses.
 For example, a supermarket that sells food is not required to close off or cordon off aisles selling accessories.

 You can travel to any retail outlet that is permitted to be open under the regulations.

 Essential retail businesses include, but are not limited to:

 - food retailers, supermarkets, convenience stores, off licences and newsagents